geeksforsocialchange/gfsc-v3/content/blog/2022/rafft-design-blog/index.md

 We returned again to thinking about narrative — the story the site tells at any individual moment, no matter where an individual is in their exploration of it.

-{{<image "6.jpg" "Text reading: How do users navigate through the site?
+{{<image src="6.jpg" alt="Text reading: How do users navigate through the site?
 What is the hierarchy with which we display different aspects of content for this project?
 Introduction (general overview to site, accessible at all times) Theme (broad themes seen across the data set) Individual item (image, video, audio, written testimonial) Person (who said/gave us this?)
 Group/campaign (are they affiliated with any groups or campaigns?)
 When (what era is it from, when exactly did it happen?)
 Geographic data (where relevant — situate on a map for context) Conclusion (if we can draw any!)
-The complexity and depth of navigation on the site may depend on how much content there is to explore" "frame image--center">}}
+The complexity and depth of navigation on the site may depend on how much content there is to explore" classList="frame image--center">}}

 All stories start from a beginning — an anchoring point to get you into it, even if the project is, as discussed, not in chronological order.
 We will need to figure out how this overall introduction and starting point manifests itself.